Our review of the Chilean film ' The Mysterious Gaze of the Flamingo' by Diego Céspedes.

 Gazes (and the lack of the gaze) are tremendously important in the somewhat fussy but empathetic film by the Chilean Diego Céspedes, 'The Mysterious Gaze of the Flamingo' (winner of the Un Certain Regard prize at the 2025 Cannes Film Festival).

 Set perfectly in the western drama of love and HIV in northern Chile of the 80s, the film seeks to investigate the power of love vs. the power of prejudice in an area where men work in the mines.
-They reluctantly bond (some archival footage at the film's start shows them indifferent), yet they prefer to hang out at a queer canteen run by Mama Boa (the terrific Paula Dinamarca).
-Until HIV hits, and its prejudices take center, one of which tells that people can get infected simply by being gazed upon by an infected person.
+Men reluctantly bond (some archival footage at the film's start shows them indifferent), yet they prefer to hang out at a queer canteen run by Mama Boa (the terrific Paula Dinamarca).
+Until HIV hits, and its prejudices take center stage; one of which tells that people can get infected simply by being gazed upon by an infected person.
 Saramago's 'Blindness' here takes a very rural turn.

-The final third of the film brings all threads together, adding a more optimistic (and realistic) vibe to the whole question of the plague (lack of love) it examines.
-The film misses opportunities to fully explore its wonderful vistas, and at times it feels forced to return to its characters too quickly.
+The final third of the film brings all threads together, adding a more optimistic (and realistic) vibe to the whole question of the plague (the lack of love) it examines.
+'The Mysterious Gaze of the Flamingo' is in love with the wonderful vistas it portrays, but somehow it misses the opportunity to linger too much on them, with wide shots mostly as a matter of glimpsing awe -before it returns to its character.
 Yet its cinematography (especially the night scenes) deftly explores elements of magical realism (to which the film returns for its needed, re-connection ending).
-Its music, from the jazz trumpet sounds to the Latin sounds of the songs, always presents a Western feel as a fine homage, now adapted for its queer content.
+Its music, from the jazz trumpet sounds to the Latino feel of the songs, always presents a Western feel as a fine homage, now adapted for its queer content (the varied score by Florencia Di Concilio).

-The ensemble performance effort does miracles for the film; like Lydia, we feel the characters breathing and, as the title suggests, we get lost in their Gaze.
+The ensemble performance effort does miracles for the film; like Lidia, we feel the characters breathing and, as the title suggests, we get lost in their Gaze.
 'The Mysterious Gaze of the Flamingo' is a welcome mix of Western tropes and queer drama, not always realized to its fullness; it still works as a deeply empowering story of an era (the AIDS epidemic) and stigmatized people who offer unabashed care -instead of blindfolds.

 Vassilis Kroustallis